 THE DOUBLE DOWN PULSE

 Want to feel like you have a rocket shooting out of your backside as you run?
 Then this technique is for you.
-The patent pending ProPulsers that are used with this training may look like salt and pepper shakers but they provide you with instant audio feedback which in essence makes you spring from the ground.
+The new patented ProPulsers that are used with this training may look like salt and pepper shakers but they provide you with instant audio feedback which in essence makes you spring from the ground.
+They are designed to help you improve stride frequency, cadence and efficiency-integrating your upper and lower body to work as one complete system.

 The double down pulse is when your hands act like the hammer when striking the ground.
 The harder your hands pulse down, the more power is produced by your leg.
 This by no means is easy.
 It takes a ton of practice, but when you get it… boom!
 You get that extra pep in your step.